kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 ## Motivation

-The Horizontal Pod Autoscaler (HPA) is a critical component for scaling Kubernetes workloads based on resource utilization or custom metrics.
-However, the current implementation depends entirely on the availability of the resource metrics API or custom metrics API to make scaling decisions.
-If these APIs experience downtime or degradation, the HPA cannot take any scaling actions, leaving workloads potentially overprovisioned, underprovisioned, or entirely unmanaged.

-In contrast, other autoscalers like [KEDA](https://keda.sh/) already provide mechanisms to define fallback strategies in the event of metric retrieval failures.
-These strategies mitigate the impact of API unavailability, enabling the autoscaler to maintain a functional scaling strategy even when metrics are temporarily inaccessible.

-By allowing users to configure fallback behavior in HPA, this proposal aims to reduce the criticality of the metrics APIs and improve the overall robustness of the autoscaling system.
-This change allows users to define safe scaling actions, both as scaling to a predefined maximum or holding the current scale (current behavior), ensuring workloads remain operational and better aligned with user-defined requirements during unexpected disruptions.
+The Horizontal Pod Autoscaler (HPA) supports scaling workloads based on external metrics—metrics that originate from systems outside the Kubernetes cluster's control.
+These external systems include:

+- Cloud provider APIs (e.g., AWS CloudWatch, Azure Monitor, GCP Monitoring)
+- Third-party monitoring systems (e.g., Datadog, New Relic, Prometheus running externally)
+- Message brokers and queues (e.g., AWS SQS, RabbitMQ, Kafka)
+- Application-specific metrics services

+Unlike in-cluster resource metrics (CPU, memory served by metrics-server) or custom/object metrics (served by in-cluster custom metrics APIs), external metrics are inherently less reliable because they depend on systems outside the cluster operator's direct control.
+These external systems may experience:

+- Network connectivity issues between the cluster and the external service
+- Rate limiting or throttling
+- Service outages or degraded performance
+- Authentication/authorization failures
+- Regional or availability zone failures

+When external metrics become unavailable, the HPA cannot make informed scaling decisions.
+Currently, the HPA simply maintains the current replica count and waits for metrics to become available again.
+This behavior can lead to:

+- Workloads stuck at insufficient scale during traffic spikes when metrics are unavailable
+- Inability to respond to critical business events (e.g., growing queue depth, increasing error rates)
+- Production incidents caused by external metrics provider outages
+- Over-dependence on the reliability of external systems for critical autoscaling functionality Other autoscalers in the ecosystem, such as [KEDA](https://keda.sh/), already provide fallback mechanisms for external metrics to mitigate these availability issues.
+By allowing users to configure fallback behavior for external metrics in HPA, this proposal aims to:

+- Reduce the criticality of external metrics providers on cluster workload scaling
+- Improve the overall robustness of autoscaling for workloads that depend on external signals
+- Enable users to define safe, conservative scaling actions when external metrics are temporarily unavailable
+- Maintain workload availability and performance during external metrics provider disruptions

+This enhancement allows users to specify substitute metric values that the HPA should use after a configurable number of consecutive failures to retrieve an external metric.
+The fallback value is fed into the existing HPA scaling algorithm, respecting all configured constraints (min/max replicas, behavior policies, etc.), ensuring predictable and safe scaling decisions even when external metrics are unavailable.

-Additionally, the community has also expressed interest in addressing this limitation in the past. ([#109214](https://github.com/kubernetes/kubernetes/issues/109214))
+The community has previously expressed interest in addressing this limitation [#109214](https://github.com/kubernetes/kubernetes/issues/109214).

 ### Goals